Monday, 8 February 2021

 Genesis Survivor Gaiarth, 1992 - 1993, dir's: Shinji Aramaki, Masayuki Ozeki, Hideaki Ôba

-Or Genesis Surviver Gaiarth, as the AnimeEigo edition insists on misspelling it, and perhaps its unfair to pick on a release for misspelling its own title, but this one kind of has it coming.
+Or Genesis Surviver Gaiarth, as the AnimeEigo edition insists on misspelling it, and perhaps it's unfair to pick on a release for misspelling its own title, but this one kind of has it coming.
 At least, the particular version I watched certainly does; I can imagine scenes that collapsed badly in the dub playing better in the original Japanese, and it's possible the collective result would be a release that didn't end up so wearying and cliched as this did.
-Genesis Survivor Gaiarth does, after all, have a bit of a novel hook to it, or anyway a hook that's been done elsewhere but not quite done to death: the futuristic world of Gaiarth, you see, exists in the wake of a war that's largely busted humans back to the level of pre-industrial civilisation, except for the fact that most of the tech is still around and the problem is more than nobody understands how to properly use it.
+Genesis Survivor Gaiarth does, after all, have a bit of a novel hook to it, or anyway a hook that's been done elsewhere but not quite done to death: the futuristic world of Gaiarth, you see, exists in the wake of a war that's largely busted humans back to the level of pre-industrial civilisation, except for the fact that most of the tech is still around and the problem is more that nobody understands how to properly use it.

 There's a persistent sense that the show would like to take this further than it does.
 By the time a robot described as an elf shows up and joins our band of heroes, it's apparent that the big idea here is "classic-style fantasy, only with all the fantasy replaced by sci-fi stuff."
 But the plot quickly undermines itself by requiring various characters to have a working knowledge of robotics, which seems out of place in a world where people routinely call robots "beasts".
 Nevertheless, there's the seed of a neat idea there, and moments when Genesis Survivor Gaiarth manages to do something with it, my favourite being the "spells" characters cast that are cobbled together from technical gobbledygook they clearly don't comprehend themselves.
 Admittedly, even that's not the newest of concepts, but it's the one time the English translation wakes up and has a bit of fun with language instead of leaning on whatever banality is ready to hand.